jihad-hossain1/learn_sql_database/01_Introduction_and_Basics.md

 ### 📘 **What is a Clause in SQL?**

 A **clause** is a **part of an SQL statement** that performs a specific task.
+> You can think of a clause like a section of a sentence — each clause has a job, like selecting data, filtering it, grouping it, etc.
 ---

 ### 🧱 Common SQL Clauses (with simple meanings):